SeinopSys/OpenPoker/README.md

 # OpenPoker

-Helps create and run an SCRUM planning poker session for estimations
+Helps create and run a SCRUM planning poker session for estimations

 ## Attributions